 Lilly’s breed of dog is known as the “hugging dog” in Europe, particularly in Finland, where they are often used as therapy dogs for children with identified reading difficulties.

-.
+Research shows therapy dogs can reduce stress physiologically and increase attachment responses that trigger oxytocin – a hormone that increases trust in humans.
 Therapy dogs have been shown to teach empathy and social skills, reduce anxiety in children, be soothing and increase motivation for learning.

 “Children can practice reading to Lilly because she’s non-threatening and non-judgemental which allows the children to overcome any issues they may have,” Mr Brown said.

 “Lilly will also be great at calming children, easing loneliness and encouraging them to socialise with others while at the centre.”